 “Pumpkins and squash add natural sweetness, which means I can get away with using less sugar”

-Even though we’re well into autumn, I’m still obsessing over the mounds of pumpkins and squash which seem to be everywhere I turn.
+I’m still obsessing over the mounds of pumpkins and squash which seem to be everywhere you turn in Autumn.
 I love their versatility, so for this month’s sweet treat I’m using them as the base.
 The end result is cake that has a texture similar to that of carrot cake, as well as a natural sweetness which means I can get away with adding less sugar.
 It keeps well for a few days if stored in a sealed container and makes a wonderful after-school or after-nursery pick-me-up.

 I love the warmth you get from the ground ginger, however if you or your kids aren’t fans, then feel free to replace with extra mixed spice or even ground cinnamon.
 Also I love adding chopped dark chocolate as a treat, but feel free to leave it out, it will still work perfectly.